About NERD Skincare

 Speaking of which, most of these options were priced between $5 and $30, putting NERD’s products at the upper echelon.
 But will you get better results for your money than with the lower-priced competition?

 Our Final Thoughts About NERD Skincare

 When searching for your next acne treatment, WebMD reports that the type of pimples you experience will determine the most appropriate course of action, which is why it’s so important to begin the process by making an appointment with your doctor.

 If they recommend you go the topical probiotic route, the Scientific American article above interviewed Noah Craft, a dermatologist of the Los Angeles Biomedical Research Institute, who emphasized that this science is in its infancy.
 He also suspects that acne vulgaris is actually several different skin diseases, so probiotics alone might not be the answer.
 Again, this is where your dermatologist can come in.

 But does NERD actually contain probiotics?
-To reiterate, none are listed in their products’ ingredients, so we reached out to the company for more details, but hadn’t heard back at the time of publishing.
+To reiterate, none are listed in their products’ ingredients, although the company responded quickly to our questions and provided valuable insight.